core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 When using the group mode, messages are protected and processed as specified in {{RFC8613}}, with the modifications described in this section.
 The security objectives of the group mode are discussed in {{ssec-sec-objectives}}.

-The Group Manager indicates that the group uses (also) the group mode, as part of the group data provided to candidate group members when joining the group.
+The possible use of the group mode is indicated by the Group Manager as part of the group data provided to candidate group members when joining the group, according to which the parameters Group Encryption Algorithm and Signature Algorithm in the Security Context are set (see {{sec-context}}).

 During all the steps of the message processing, an endpoint MUST use the same Security Context for the considered group.
 That is, an endpoint MUST NOT install a new Security Context for that group (see {{new-sec-context}}) until the message processing is completed.